List of He-Man and the Masters of the Universe characters: Roboto

 Roboto is a robot Heroic Warrior.

+He was introduced into the Masters of the Universe toy line in 1985.
+His first appearance is in the Mattel mini-comic "The Battle of Roboto", in which he is built by Man-At-Arms, who gives him a cybernetically-enhanced heart, which enables him to feel human emotions and interact with his comrades as a human rather than as a machine.
+He was an exceptionally brave fighter, even to the point of taking on Hordak in single combat in one issue.

+Given that the accompanying cartoon series was drawing to a close at the time his action figure was released, Roboto only makes one appearance in the cartoon, but unlike most other figures released at this time, Roboto was lucky enough to get a whole episode written around him.
+This episode, "Happy Birthday Roboto" features a radically different origin story for him, in which he was a space explorer from the alien world of Robotica, who crash-landed on Eternia.
+Initially wrecked by the crash, he was repaired and restored by Man-At-Arms.

 In the 2002 version, he was designed and built by Man-At-Arms as a chess-playing robot, who upgrades his body and his knowledge database into that of a fighter in order to assist in the defense of the Eternian palace.
 Roboto is seen as an unwanted and unskilled pest by Teela, the Captain of the Guards, until Roboto sacrifices himself to protect the Masters of the Universe.
 Man-At-Arms rebuilds him, and Roboto is finally accepted by Teela.
 Roboto's mechanical nature helps He-Man in overcoming the Serpent Ring's evil magic, him being a machine did not get possessed by King Hiss's magic.
 Roboto is the only character (especially released as his figure at the same time he debuts in the cartoon) to appear only once in the 1980s cartoon because the cartoon was about to end when Mattel released his figure.
 Similar to Trap Jaw's figure, the right arm of the original action figure had interchangeable attachments, which included an axe, laser gun, and claw.
 Rotating the figure's waist causes gears in his torso to spin, as well as open and close his mouth, which typically hung open when the figure was packaged, but stayed firmly shut in the show unless he was speaking.

 Roboto is voiced by Alan Oppenheimer in the 1980s series, Michael Donovan in the 2002 series, and Justin Long in Masters of the Universe: Revelation.
+In the upcoming reboot, she will be voice by Kristen Wiig.

+Roboto has gotten some positive reception from critics.
+Comic Book Resources voted 13th best out of 15 Best He-Man Toys.
+Gizmodo ranked Roboto 21st best toy in Masters of the Universe.